Expo Personal Gear List

 - Essentials

-- Sleeping bag - make sure it's warm, 3 season at least; it can be damn cold/snowy/windy.
+- Sleeping bag - make sure it's warm, 3 season at least.
+It can be very cold/snowy/windy.

-- Bivi Bag - breathable - the bivi can be quite drippy (and cold).
+- Bivi Bag - breathable - top camp can be quite drippy (and cold).

 - Extras